-Students who are absent will be expected to complete all work, including, but not limited to exams, assignments, papers, projects, quizzes, etc. All instructors will set procedures for students to follow in the event of an absence.
-It is the responsibility of the student to follow through with the procedure set out by the teacher.
-The make-up assignments, written and/or lab, will be determined by the instructor.
-Students are to coordinate make-up work and due dates with their instructor upon returning to school.
-Students are expected to adhere to the agreed upon due date for missing or late work.
-Late or missing work may result in a reduction of the grade if the student does not adhere to the agreed upon due dates.

-- Credit for make-up work will be given for all Documented Excused absences. - Credit for make-up work will be allowed for up to four (4) absences during a nine (9)-week term for Not Documented Excused and Unexcused absences.
-However, if a student is determined to be truant by

-- administration/truancy officer they will not receive any credit for make-up work regardless of the number of days they have been absent. - Credit for make-up work will not be given for Not Documented Excused and Unexcused absences five (5) and above within a nine (9)-week term. - Summative assessments and cumulative projects are eligible for make-up regardless of the number of absences.
+- Students who are absent will be expected to complete all work, including, but not limited to: exams, assignments, papers, projects, quizzes, etc. All instructors will establish procedures for missing work/assessments in the event of an absence; it is the student's responsibility to familiarize themselves with make-up procedures and deploy them in the event of an absence.
+If an alternate assignment/project/assessment is deemed necessary, the instructor will determine the content and nature of the alternate assignment.
+Students must coordinate make-up work and due dates with their instructor upon returning to school; in the spirit of producing responsible and diligent graduates, students are expected to adhere to all due dates and processes for work .
+Late or missing work may result in a reduction of the grade if the student does not adhere to the agreed upon due dates. - Credit for make-up work will be given for all Documented Excused absences. - Credit for make-up work will be allowed for up to four (4) absences during a nine (9)-week term for Not Documented Excused and Unexcused absences.
+However, if a student is determined to be truant by the administration/truancy officer they will not receive any credit for make-up work regardless of the number of days they have been absent. - Credit for make-up work will not be given for Not Documented Excused and Unexcused absences five (5) and above within a nine (9)-week term. - Summative assessments and cumulative projects are eligible for make-up regardless of the number of absences.
 Students are still responsible for coordinating summative assessments and cumulative projects with their teacher.

-If students lose makeup privileges, they can attend after school detention and/or Saturday school to make up missing assignments.
+\\\\If students lose makeup privileges, they can attend after school detention and/or Saturday school to make up missing assignments.